eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 As a result of successful registration, a Relying Party Access Certificate Authority (CA) issues one or more access certificates to the Relying Party.
-A Relying Party Instance needs such a certificate to authenticate itself towards Wallet Instances when requesting the presentation of attributes, as described in [Section 6.6.3.2](#6623-pid-provider-or-attestation-provider-validates-the-eudi-wallet-instance).
+A Relying Party Instance needs such a certificate to authenticate itself towards Wallet Units when requesting the presentation of attributes, as described in [Section 6.6.3.2](#6623-pid-provider-or-attestation-provider-validates-the-eudi-wallet-instance).

 Subsequently, each Registrar creates a Relying Party Access CA Trusted List containing the trust anchor(s) of all associated Relying Party CA(s).
-A Wallet Instance can use these trust anchors to verify the authenticity of Relying Party Instance access certificates.
+A Wallet Unit can use these trust anchors to verify the authenticity of Relying Party Instance access certificates.
 The Registrar signs and publishes the Relying Party Access CA Trusted List and makes the URL of the Trusted List available to a common trust